 To make it convenient for your clients to pay you, Pay.com allows you to accept a wide variety of payment methods.
 Plus, Pay.com provides the highest level of security to ensure your clients feel safe providing their details online.

 You may want to invoice your clients after their tutoring sessions.
 Pay.com makes it simple to create an invoice link and send it directly to the client.
-Pay Links lead the client to a personalized checkout page where they can choose their preferred payment method.
+Pay Links lead the client to a personalized checkout page where they can choose their preferred payment method and complete the payment.

 You can manage all your transactions in your user-friendly Pay Dashboard.
 It lets you keep track of the status of all your payments, an absolute must when juggling multiple clients.